 You can take a look more at the Jackbox Party Pack games here.

-GAME NIGHT RULES
+GAME NIGHT IDEAS FOR RULES

 Let’s face it, game night can get crazy!
 However, don’t get me wrong; this is actually a good thing.
 It means that people are enjoying themselves and having fun.